siberianfox/tinygwiki/TinyGv9j-Manual-Programming-and-Test-Instructions.md

 X0 Y0 Z0 A0

 </pre>
+The final move must be terminated with a carriage return or it won't run.<br><br>
 You can use the Coolterm Send String command under the Connection menu to run this command multiple times or for subsequent boards.
+(On the mac the Connection menu item is at the top of the screen, not on the Coolterm window itself)<br><br>
-It will persist if you expose the send-string window and then just click on the window when you need it again.
-The final move must be terminated with a carriage return or it won't run.
+The string you type into the dialog box will persist if you move the send-string window so you can get at it later, and then just click on the window when you need it again.
 ![gcode](https://farm4.staticflickr.com/3871/14607094947_a11a866053_b.jpg)

 ## The Next Board